MNBuyskih/CEvent/README.md

 Custom event mixin
 ==================

-Allows for events in their own classes and methods.
+Allow add events in your own classes and functions.

 Usage
 -----